jacobhal/csharp-advanced-topics/README.md

 public delegate int MyDelegate(int a, int b);
 public class MyClassResult
 {
-    //Below All methods can be used to implement the MyDelegate Delegate.
+    // Below All methods can be used to implement the MyDelegate Delegate.
     void M1(int MyDelegate) { }
     void M2(int MyDelegate) { }
     void M3(int MyDelegate) { }